Scohaboy Bog: Restoration

 Scohaboy Bog is one of two demonstration sites for the European Union LIFE project, "Demonstrating Best Practice in Raised Bog Restoration in Ireland" (LIFE09 NAT/IE/000222).
 The project is being managed by Coillte and focuses on the restoration of 636 ha of raised bog habitat on 17 Coillte owned sites within the Natura 2000 Network and in Natural Heritage Areas.

 The project was jointly funded by EU Directorate-General for the Environment, the National Parks and Wildlife Service (at that time in the remit of the Department of Arts, Heritage and the Gaeltacht) and Coillte.

-The Cloughjordan Community Development Committee is involved in the management of the project at Scohaboy, where 71.80 ha of bog are being restored.
+The Cloughjordan Community Development Association is involved in the management of the project at Scohaboy, where 71.80 ha of bog are being restored.

 Coillte are aiming to improve the condition of the bog by implementing ecological restoration techniques developed in Restoring Raised Bog in Ireland, an earlier LIFE project in which Coillte was involved.

 This involves removing non-native tree species and blocking drains.
 They are noting changes in vegetation and water levels.

 Access

 The demonstration site was officially opened in 2015 by Tom Hayes, TD.

 A 400m wooden bog bridge leads to a raised platform where visitors can see views across the bog.
+The Cloughjordan Community Development Association extended the boardwalk in order to connect with existing bog roads to create the 5.75 kms Loop of Laghile and Loughaun National Trail, launched in May 2019 by Author and Guide, John G. Ó Dwyer.
+The trailhead is in Sopwell Woodlands.